Bring Your Own Device - HS and HOA

 - Personal devices can be connected to WiFi Internet through the District guest network.

-- The District guest WiFi network has Internet Filtering in place.
+- The District guest WiFi network has Internet Filtering in place, but the district has no filtering for personal devices on networks outside of its buildings.

 - Students are required to use their District assigned username and accounts for all school related work and activities.